Branded Links, everyone else is using them… Are you?

 What is a Short Link?

-A short link is a shorter version of a URL you could use to distribute content online.
+A short link is a shorter version of a URL you can use to distribute content online.

 Take a look at this URL for example: